mpaglia0/Zeta/README.md

           ('envelope','mailto:my@mail.address'))
 ```

-If you have new links add them to SOCIAL.
+If you have more links add them to SOCIAL.
 The Name has to be the name of the corresponding FontAwesome icon.
 If ``SHOW_SOCIAL_ON_INDEX_PAGE_HEADER`` is set to True social icons will be
 shown under site sub-title on the index page.